 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Aurora (Elle Fanning) is getting married!
-Prince Philip (Harris Dickinson) has proposed, and his parents have invited Aurora and her mother for dinner, so that they can finally meet the woman who raised Aurora.
+Prince Philip (Harris Dickinson) has proposed, and his parents have invited Aurora and her godmother for dinner, as Philip and his family hope to finally meet the woman who raised Aurora.
 Unfortunately, Aurora’s godmother is none other than the feared Maleficent (Angelina Jolie).
-Word has spread, far and wide, about the curse that Maleficent placed on Aurora when she was young, but little know that Maleficent was the one who would go on to break that curse.
+Many know about the curse that Maleficent placed on Aurora when she was young, but little know that Maleficent was the very one that ended up breaking that curse so many years later.

 The Pros & Cons

 |The Pros||The Cons|